Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again.

 Notes: And look at this!!
-If those people who became unsaved, return later and truly seek God, then God will "graft them back in"!!
+If those people who became fallen away, return later and truly seek God, then God will "graft them back in"!!
 God gives us a lifetime to truly seek Him and grow spiritually.
 As long as you're still alive you can fix it.
 But after death it's too late, even if you try blaming the church for it.
 Exactly as described in the Parable of the Ten Virgins in Matthew 25:1-13.

 Are you a "Do Nothing" "Lip-Service" Believer?
+Jesus directly addressed those who honor God outwardly while their hearts remain distant.:

 Matthew 15:8 "These people honor Me with their lips, but their hearts are far from Me."